 Alcoholic Beverages.
-No reimbursement will be allowed for expenses incurred by elected or appointed officials as a result of the consumption of alcoholic beverages.
+No reimbursement will be allowed for expenses incurred by Directors as a result of the consumption of alcoholic beverages.

 Lodging.
-Reimbursement is allowable for lodging expenses associated with attendance at out-of-region conferences or meetings provided the destination is beyond seventy (70) miles from the District or the elected or appointed official's home, and has been preapproved by the Board of Directors.
-Overnight lodging expenses associated with meeting attendance within the Bay Area region may be authorized if the overnight stay is justified based on early morning or late hour attendance requirements.
-Such overnight stay shall be requested of and preauthorized by the Board of Directors only if extraordinary circumstances warrant approval.
-The cost of lodging while attending conferences or training seminars will be paid at a rate determined by the District to be reasonable for the location and nature of the event.
+Reimbursement is allowable for lodging expenses associated with attendance at outof-region conferences or meetings provided the destination is beyond seventy (70) miles from the District or the Director's primary residence within the District.
+In rare instances, overnight lodging expenses associated with meeting attendance within the Bay Area region may be permitted if the overnight stay is justified based on early morning or late hour attendance requirements.
+Directors should utilize the group rate for lodging whenever available.
+If no group rate for lodging is available, Directors shall select a reasonable alternative.